Brownfield Assessment and Cleanup Plan

 Community Involvement

-Community input is a key part of the Brownfield Assessment and Cleanup Planning process.
+Community input is an important part of the Brownfield Assessment and Cleanup Planning process.
 The City of Mt.
-Vernon wants to ensure residents, business owners, and community organizations all have a voice in shaping the future of these sites.
+Vernon is committed to keeping residents, business owners, and community organizations informed and providing opportunities for participation as the project moves forward.

-• Public Meetings – Opportunities to learn about the project and share feedback.
+- Public Meetings – Informational sessions to share project updates and gather feedback.

-• Project Updates – Regular updates and documents will be posted on this page for transparency.
+- Project Updates – Periodic updates and key documents posted on this page to support transparency.

 Next Steps

 The Brownfield Assessment and Cleanup Planning project is just getting started.
-Here’s what you can expect moving forward:
+Activities anticipated as the project moves forward may include:

-• Ongoing Community Engagement – Continuing opportunities for residents to provide input and stay informed.
+- Community Engagement – Opportunities for residents to provide input and stay informed.

 As the project progresses, updates, reports, and opportunities for involvement will be shared here to keep the community informed every step of the way.